Pair Trading Strategy: How to Capitalise on Market Correlations

 Reduced Market Exposure

-Profit in All Market Conditions
+Profit Potential Across Market Conditions

-Risks and Challenges
+Risks and Challenges of Pair Trading

 False Correlations

-Diverging Price Trends
+Diverging Price Movements

 Real-World Examples of Pair Trading